 Harvey Pukerabbit.
 A cyberwarlock and semi-famous waremonger, affiliated with the Society of Wheel Turners.
 He lives on the island of ₪KLAVERIOS in a secret area known as the Valhalla District, and rarely (if ever) leaves his home island.
 For a very reasonable fee, he kindly dispenses sage advice, as well as remedies for most known viruses.

 Ezekiel Bloodpuppy.
 Grand Chieftain of the Most Noble House of Rúdu, a division of the Society of Wheel Turners.
 Kent Fairholt’s boss.
-Proprietor of a bar and grill in Sector Whiskey called Cousin Zeke’s Exotic Eats, and unbeknownst to most people, is one of the figures within the Union actively involved in the development of the superweapon.
-He’s somewhat stuffed-shirted and no-nonsense in his business dealings.
-Wears a lot of jewellery.
+Proprietor of a bar and grill in Sector Whiskey called Cousin Zeke’s Exotic Eats, but that’s just his legitimate business.
+He’s somewhat stuffed-shirted and no-nonsense in his professional dealings.
+Wears a lot of jewelry.

 Sugar Ray Snotkitten.
-A Wheel Turner appointed by the Union to oversee the construction of the superweapon.
+A Wheel Turner appointed by the Union to oversee some top-secret project.
 Very little is known about him, outside of the fact that he lives a reclusive existence on the island of ₪ULZAPUKKA.
 But you didn’t hear that from me.

 Clayton.
 A towering faceless humanoid program, and Harvey Pukerabbit’s lovely assistant.
 Constantly engulfed in smokeless fire, which doesn’t seem to hurt him.
 Speaks in a language of incomprehensible grunts and gibberish, which only the waremonger understands.